Friday, November 10, 2023

 Click to enlarge.

-The situation around the Breisach Gate from a bird's eye view in the 19th century.
-Today's Holzmarkt (wood market) was the Viehmarkt (cattle market), the former Kaiser Straße has become Kaiser-Joseph-Straße, and the road Dauphine Straße built for the visit of Marie-Antoinette to Freiburg in 1770 has made way to Federal Road 31 into the Black Forest.
+The situation around the Breisach Gate, as seen from a bird's-eye view in the 19th century.
+Today's Holzmarkt (wood market) was the Viehmarkt (cattle market).
+The former Kaiserstraße has become Kaiser-Joseph-Straße, and the road Dauphinestraße, built for Marie-Antoinette's visit to Freiburg in 1770, has become Federal Road 31 into the Black Forest.

 ©BJ

 Towards the end of the 19th century, the building was raised by one story, and two side wings were added.
-It served as a school at the time.
+At the time, it served as a school.

 Today, the interior and forecourt of the Breisach Gate are used for gastronomic purposes.